sashabeton/bitcoinvault/test/test_helpers/README.md

 - `sendinstanttoaddress "address" amount ( ["privatekey",...] "comment" "comment_to" subtractfeefromamount replaceable conf_target "estimate_mode" )`
   Send an amount to a given address as instant transaction.

+- `getalertbalance ( "dummy" minconf include_watchonly )`
+  Returns the total available balance on alert and instant addresses.
+  The available balance is what the wallet considers currently spendable, and is thus affected by options which limit spendability such as -spendzeroconfchange.

+- `getinstantbalance ( "dummy" minconf include_watchonly )`
+  Returns the total available balance on instant addresses.
+  The available balance is what the wallet considers currently spendable, and is thus affected by options which limit spendability such as -spendzeroconfchange.

 Basic end-user flow:
 ```bash